 Inland Empire Regional Intelligence Report

-The latest numbers from California’s Employment Development Department indicate that the economic expansion in the Inland Empire is continuing at a healthy pace.
-From October 2017 to October 2018, the region added 39,000 nonfarm jobs, a 2.7% year-over-year increase.
-This pace outshines the state’s more moderate 1.8% gain and is a full percentage point higher than the nation’s 1.7% gain over the same period.
+The latest numbers from California’s Employment Development Department (EDD) indicate that the economic expansion in the Inland Empire is continuing at a healthy clip, albeit at a slower pace compared with recent years.
+From January 2018 to January 2019 the region added 25,700 nonfarm jobs, a 1.7% year-over-year increase.
+This pace outshines the State’s more moderate 1.4% gain but trails the 1.9% gains in the nation over the period.

 Wages in the Inland Empire are also increasing, although at a modest rate.
-Overall earnings in the region grew by 2.8% from the first half of 2017 to the first half of 2018, with wages in Riverside County increasing by 3.0% and wages in San Bernardino County increasing by 2.6%.
-Over the same period, wages in the state overall grew by a more sizable 4.5%.
-Continued upward pressure on wages is anticipated as labor markets throughout Southern California tighten.
-The unemployment rate in the Inland Empire fell to 4.1% in October 2018, the lowest rate on record for the region.
-The scarcity of workers coupled with inflation exceeding 2% should drive appreciable wage increases in 2019.
+Overall earnings in the region grew 2.8% from the first three quarters of 2017 to the first three quarters of 2018, with wages increasing 2.7% in Riverside County and 2.8% in San Bernardino County.
+Over the same period, wages in the State overall grew 4.3%.
+Continued upward pressure on wages is anticipated as labor markets tighten throughout Southern California.

-As for taxable receipts, almost all spending categories in the Inland Empire grew in 2018.
-Fuel and Services Stations led the way with a 9.3% increase from the third quarter of 2017 to the third quarter of 2017.
+Every spending category in the Inland Empire grew in 2018.
+Fuel and Services Stations led the way, with a 6.6% increase from the fourth quarter of 2017 to the fourth quarter of 2018.
 Rising fuel prices were primarily responsible for the gain, a trend that will probably be tempered by the recent sharp decrease in prices.
-Consumer spending in the Food and Drug category increased 9.0%, followed by Restaurants and Hotels where spending increased by 1.8% over this time period.
+Consumer spending at Food and Drug stores increased 3.8%, followed by Restaurants and Hotels, where spending increased 3.0% over the period.

-This has been a good year for Hospitality and Tourism.
-Following the gains in Leisure and Hospitality employment and Restaurant and Hotel spending, occupancy rates at local hotels reached 79.7% in the first 10 months of 2018, representing a 0.5-percentage-point gain over the same period in 2017.
-The average daily rate for local hotels grew to $124.07 during the first quarter of 2018, a 3.5% increase over 2017 levels.
-All told, revenue per available unit grew by 4.1% for local hotels.
-Passenger traffic at Ontario International Airport continues to expand.
-Last year showed the airport’s best passenger growth since 2010, and the 2018 outlook is even better.
-A total of 3.76 million passengers passed through the airport during the first nine months of 2018, a 13.1% increase over the same period in 2017.
+It was a good year for Hospitality and Tourism.
+Following the gains in Leisure and Hospitality employment and Restaurant and Hotel spending, occupancy rates at local hotels averaged 78.7% in 2018, holding steady relative to 2017.
+The average daily rate for local hotels grew to $124.50 in 2018, a 3.4% increase over 2017 levels.
+All told, revenue per available unit grew 3.5%.
+Passenger traffic at Ontario International Airport continued to expand.
+2017’s passenger growth was the best since 2010, and 2018 was even better.
+A total of 5.12 million passengers passed through the airport in 2018, a 12.4% increase over 2017 and the highest since 2008.

-The uptick in construction activity throughout the Inland Empire and other parts of Southern California boosted sales tax receipts in the Building and Construction category by 7.5% from the third quarter of 2017 to the third quarter of 2018.
+The uptick in construction activity throughout the Inland Empire and other parts of Southern California boosted sales tax receipts 6.6% in the Building and Construction category from the fourth quarter of 2017 to the fourth quarter of 2018.
 The increase indicates that developers are using local suppliers for projects and, more important, are building desperately needed housing stock, which will be critical for continued economic vitality in the region.

-Business to business spending has also grown over the last year in the Inland Empire, with Business and Industry sales tax receipts increasing by 3.6% from the third quarter of 2017 to the third quarter of 2018.
+Business-to-business spending also grew over the last year in the Inland Empire, with Business and Industry sales tax receipts increasing 3.5% from the fourth quarter of 2017 to the fourth quarter of 2018.

 RESIDENTIAL REAL ESTATE

-The Inland Empire is one of the last bastions of affordable real estate in Southern California, but like the rest of the region, the market continues to post significant gains.
-The median price of an existing single-family home increased to $355,900 in the third quarter of 2018, a 7.0% increase from one year earlier.
-Year-over-year price gains in the Inland Empire surpassed Los Angeles County (5.6%), Orange County (4.2%) and the state as a whole (5.9%).
-And even with the recent increases, prices have yet to hit their pre-recession levels.
-Additionally, although affordability has declined, it is still high relative to the historic lows of past decades.
+The Inland Empire is considered a desirable place to live because of the space and amenities the region offers.
+It is also one of the last bastions of affordable real estate in Southern California, which has helped to drive continued gains in home prices in the region.
+The median price of an existing single-family home increased to $357,000 in the fourth quarter of 2018, a 4.5% increase from one year earlier.
+Year-over-year price gains in the Inland Empire surpassed Los Angeles County (2.3%), Orange County (0.7%), San Diego County (2.3%) and the State as a whole (3.6%).

-With a total of 13,640 transactions in the third quarter of 2018, sales of existing homes decreased by 7.5% on a seasonally adjusted basis from the prior year.
-Affordability remains a strong selling point for real estate in the Inland Empire.
-The median home price is roughly 54% of the median in Orange County and about 48% of the median in Los Angeles County.
-This affordability advantage should continue to lure would-be buyers to the area, although higher interest rates have reduced affordability and may be reducing the pool of qualified buyers.
-Still, the need for housing is great, and additional housing stock will be critical in attracting new residents and helping to strengthen the Inland Empire’s growing employment base.
-There were sales of roughly 2,230 new homes during the third quarter of 2018, and the median price of a new single-family home was just over $450,000 in the third quarter of 2018, out of reach for many households in the Inland Empire from coastal communities in search of the Inland Empire’s strong balance between amenities, affordability, and access to employment opportunities.
+As in much of the State, home sales slowed noticeably in 2018.
+There were just over 55,200 homes sold in the Inland Empire in 2018, a 6.7% decrease from a year earlier.
+Affordability remains a strong selling point for real estate in the Inland Empire and should continue to lure would-be buyers to the area.
+Additional housing stock will be critical in attracting new residents and helping strengthen the Inland Empire’s growing employment base.
+Roughly 2,133 new homes were sold during the fourth quarter of 2018 on a seasonally adjusted basis, and the median price of a new single-family home was just over $450,000, out of reach for many households in search of the Inland Empire’s balance among amenities, affordability and access to jobs.

-Residential construction activity continues to increase in the Inland Empire.
-There were 10,957 residential units permitted through the first three quarters of 2018, a 6.5% increase over the same period last year.
-The bulk of residential construction is being driven by single-family units, which increased by 6.6% to 8,298 units through the first three quarters of 2018.
-Multi-family permitting activity was also strong at 2,847, a 15.4% increase over the same period last year.
-Given that population growth in the Inland Empire (1.2%) outpaced the state (0.8%), Los Angeles County (0.5%), and Orange County (0.7%) from 2017 to 2018, construction activity must also maintain a steady pace in order to preserve the region’s affordability and accommodate its growth.
+Residential construction activity remains steady in the Inland Empire.
+There were 13,572 residential units permitted in 2018, a 0.2% decrease over 2017.
+Residential construction is being driven by single-family units, which increased 4.1% to 10,730 units in 2018.
+Multifamily slowed relative to last year, with 2,842 permits issued in 2018, a 13.5% decline.
+Given that population growth in the Inland Empire (1.2%) outpaced that of the State (0.8%), Los Angeles County (0.5%) and Orange County (0.7%) from 2017 to 2018, construction activity must also maintain a steady pace to preserve the region’s affordability and enable growth.

 COMMERCIAL REAL ESTATE

 As the Inland Empire’s economic expansion continues, the local commercial real estate market is on the rise.
-New stock continues to come online, vacancy rates are falling, and rents remain affordable relative to Los Angeles and Orange Counties.
-These attributes make the region a prime location from businesses to start-up, expand, or relocate.
+New stock continues to come online, vacancy rates are falling, and rents remain affordable relative to Los Angeles and Orange counties.
+These attributes make the region a prime location for businesses to start up, expand or relocate.

-The Inland Empire’s growing prominence in the Logistics sector is driving demand for warehouse and distribution space.
-New stock, rather than declining demand, caused the vacancy rate to edge up 1.7 percentage points to 8.4% over the prior year in the third quarter of 2018.
-And the 4.5% gain in asking rents over last year reaffirms that demand for warehouse and logistics space remains strong.
-Occupied warehouse stock in the region grew by 3.8% from the third quarter of 2017 to the third quarter 2018, as tenants clambered for warehouse and distribution center space.
+The Inland Empire’s expanding Logistics sector is driving demand for warehouse and distribution space.
+New stock, rather than declining demand, caused the vacancy rate to edge up 2.2 percentage points to 8.5% over the prior year in the fourth quarter of 2018.
+And the 4.1% gain in asking rents from the fourth quarter of 2017 to the fourth quarter of 2018 reaffirms that demand for warehouse and logistic space remains strong.
+This pace of growth is the swiftest in Southern California, with Los Angeles (3.6%), Orange (2.2%) and San Diego (3.0%) counties all growing at a more modest pace.
+Occupied warehouse stock in the region grew 3.2% from the fourth quarter of 2017 to the fourth quarter of 2018, as tenants clamored for warehouse and distribution center space.

 Rising employment is driving demand for office space in the Inland Empire.
-Vacancy rates fell to 16.8% in the third quarter of 2018, down 0.5-percentage points from the third quarter of 2017.
-At the same time, the average asking rent for office space increased to $22.79 per square foot, up 2.1% from one year earlier.
+Vacancy rates declined to 16.8% in the fourth quarter of 2018, down 0.2 percentage point from the fourth quarter of 2017.
+At the same time, the average asking rent for office space increased to an annual rate of $22.93 per square foot, up 1.9% from one year earlier.
 Businesses can gain significant cost savings in the Inland Empire relative to the pricier coastal communities.
-In the third quarter of 2018, asking rents for office space in Los Angeles County are more than 68% higher than in the Inland Empire; while in Orange County, they are 48% higher.
+Moreover, asking rents grew more rapidly in these coastal markets over the past year, with asking rents increasing 3.2% in Los Angeles County and 4.0% in Orange County.

-Steady demand is also responsible for higher permitting activity among nonresidential buildings.
-Permitting for new nonresidential structures in the first three quarters of 2018 was 14.6% higher than during the same period in 2017 and 46.2% higher than during the same period in 2016, reaching nearly $2.0 billion in total value.
-Most of the permitting was for industrial space, with valuations totaling more than $795 million during the first three quarters of 2018, substantially higher than the same period in 2017 and 2016.
-Permitting activity for office space in the Inland Empire also increased over the last year, with $94.2 million in permits issued in the first three quarters of 2018, roughly 54% higher than permits issued during the first three quarters of 2017.
-Although it is down from one year earlier, permitting activity for retail space remained solid, totaling $360 million in the first three quarters of 2018.
+Steady demand is also responsible for higher permitting activity for nonresidential buildings.
+Permitting for new nonresidential structures in 2018 was 6.3% higher than in 2017 and 52.3% higher than in 2016, reaching nearly $2.6 billion in total value.
+A significant portion of the permitting was for industrial space, with valuations totaling over $945 million in 2018, substantially higher than the same period in 2017 and 2016.
+Permitting activity for office space in the Inland Empire also increased over the last year, with $123.7 million in permits issued in 2018, roughly 49.6% higher than 2017.
+Although it is down from a year earlier, permitting activity for retail space remained solid, totaling $431 million in 2018.